FlansMods/FlansMod/.github/ISSUE_TEMPLATE/crash_report.md

 ---
-name: Bug report
+name: Crash report
 about: Create a report to help us improve
 title: ''
-labels: bug
+labels: crash
 assignees: ''

 ---

-**Describe the bug**
-A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the crash:
 1.
 2.
 3.
 4.

-**Expected behavior**
-A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.